xrootd/xrootd-pgintegrity/README.md

 XrdOssCsi
 =========

+*The source for XrdOssCsi has been added to the main xrootd repository.*

 XrdOssCsi is a stacked Oss plugin that adds the filesystem checksum (XRDOSS_HASFSCS) feature to an Oss by storing per-page CRC32C values as a separate file.
 Write() and Read() calls update or check against the stored CRC32C values. pgWrite()